The Rules of the (G)ame for Empirical-based Enterprise Evolution

 Tournament

-- The Tournament is the The Match is an Anticipate, Advance and Assess Loop for the entire Enterprise.
+- The Tournament is an Anticipate, Advance and Assess Loop for the entire Enterprise.

 - Each Tournament is a fixed period of one Match or a multiple of Matches, but not more than one year, preferable 3 months